MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

   environment variable.
 - `DISABLE_TELEMETRY` - This property controls the option for disabling PowerShell's telemetry by setting the `POWERSHELL_TELEMETRY_OPTOUT` environment variable.
+- `INSTALLFOLDER` - This property controls the installation directory.
+The default is `$env:ProgramFiles\PowerShell\`.
+This is the location where the installer creates the versioned subfolder.
+You can't change the name of the versioned subfolder.
+  - For current releases, the versioned subfolder is `7`
+  - For preview releases, the versioned subfolder is `7-preview`

 The following example shows how to silently install PowerShell with all the install options enabled.